-For example, you could specify that typing om should open Mail and have the built-in OS X voice Zarvox say "opening Mail":
+For example, you could specify that typing om should open Mail and have one of the built-in macOS voices say "opening Mail":

-^{}Note: take care with inverted commas.
+\Note: take care with inverted commas.
 These must be straight ("), not curly ("), or you will get an error when your Mac attempts to execute the Applescript.